QubesOS/qubes-core-admin-client/doc/manpages/qvm-ls.rst

 .. option:: --tags TAG ...

-   Shows only VMs having specific tag(s).
+   Shows only qubes having specific tag(s).

 .. option:: --exclude-tags TAG ...

-   Exclude VMs having specific tag(s).
+   Exclude qubes having specific tag(s).

 .. option:: --running, --paused, --halted

-   Shows only VMs matching the specified power state(s).
-When none of these options is used (default), all VMs are shown.
+   Shows only qubes matching the specified power state(s).
+When none of these options is used (default), all qubes are shown.

 .. option:: --template-source TEMPLATE ...